 “After being diagnosed, my friends started to call less and less.
 I would say today, that I have lost many friends due to this disease.
-Their lack of understanding and fear of the dementia, unfortunately has kept us apart.
+Their lack of understanding and fear of dementia, unfortunately has kept us apart.
 Having Dementia Friends will enable us to continue living a productive lifestyle.
 We will be ourselves for a bit longer.
-As we are worthwhile and we do matter.”
+We are worthwhile and we do matter.”

 Chris Nelson, living with dementia

 Since Dementia Friends Canada launched two weeks ago, close to 3,000 Canadians have already taken a moment to learn more about dementia and commit to a simple action.

 Learn moreabout how you can join the movement of Canadians making a brighter future for people with dementia.